 Student Support and Services

-The University Counseling Center (UCC) offers a broad range of student focused short term, episodic services, including counseling, assessment, consultation, and outreach (face to face and virtual).
-Our mission is to work to empower college students to be capable adults responsible for their own well-being, to maturely choose how, when, and even if to address behaviors that may negatively impact their academic performance and quality of life.
+UHV Counseling Center (UCC) offers a broad range of student-focused, short-term, episodic services, including counseling, assessment, consultation, and outreach.
+UCC also houses the VIP Program and Jags for Life, which are focused on reducing interpersonal violence on campus and preventing suicide, respectively.
+Our mission is to work to empower college students to be capable adults responsible for their own wellbeing, to maturely choose how, when, and even if to address behaviors that may negatively impact their academic performance and quality of life.
 Our services are designed to support students as they adjust to challenges and transitions as well as to help faculty, administration, and staff function more effectively in their work with all UHV students.
-Through our endeavors we support the educational mission of the University of Houston-Victoria and facilitate mutual respect and understanding among people of diverse backgrounds.
+Through our endeavors, we support the educational mission of UHV and facilitate mutual respect and understanding among people of diverse backgrounds.

-The VIP Program is housed within the University Counseling Center, but has a distinct purpose.
-Its goal is to provide prevention and intervention services for any student who has been affected by the crimes of: Dating Violence, Domestic Violence, Sexual Assault, or Stalking.
-Any student may contact the Victim Advocate (361-570-4141) or e-mail victim email@example.com to discuss issues related to interpersonal violence, whether they occurred in the past or have occurred recently.
-Referrals happen much the same way as with the University Counseling Center.
+The VIP Program is housed within UHV Counseling Center with the distinct purpose of providing prevention and intervention services for any student who has been affected by interpersonal violence, specifically dating violence, domestic violence, sexual assault, and stalking.
+Any student may contact the Confidential Advisor (361-570-4135) to discuss issues related to interpersonal violence, whether they occurred in the past or have occurred recently.

-The following are definitions and descriptions of these crimes:
+The following are definitions and descriptions of different forms of interpersonal violence:

 Dating violence is a pattern of destructive behaviors used to exert power and control over a dating partner.
 It usually involves a series of abusive behaviors over the course of time.